 Mapping Your MOJO

 A brand’s journey map, particularly its middle, requires multiple routes to reach the same destination.
-Ideally marketers develop a journey map that accounts for all the possible routes, with a variety of touch points for all types of customers with different time periods spent in the MOJO.
+Ideally marketers develop a journey map that accounts for all the possible routes, with a variety of touchpoints for all types of customers with different time periods spent in the MOJO.
 Some key elements that should be considered when mapping out the MOJO:

 - Target Audiences & Triggers: In the MOJO, brands must get selective with their targeting.
 This requires taking the next step beyond optimizing brand health metrics by targeting the masses.
-In the middle of the funnel, brands must begin to identify trigger moments with addressable audiences and assign scale and value to each segment.
+In the middle of the purchase journey, brands must begin to identify trigger moments with addressable audiences and assign scale and value to each segment.
 Budgets are rarely unlimited.
 The reality for most brands requires a more focused effort on low-hanging fruit: shoppers who give signals or triggers to brands that they have a need.
 This result is a more focused addressable audience approach that can improve performance.
-When Empower introduced Impact Moment audiences for a retailer that was focused only on the masses, they saw a 37% increase in efficiency against KPIs vs. all other previous audiences including upper and lower funnel.
+When Empower introduced Impact Moment audiences for a retailer that was focused only on the masses, they saw a 37% increase in efficiency against KPIs vs. all other previous audiences including early and lower journey.

 - Content Relevance: Once trigger moments are identified, then marketing teams can focus on more relevant content and reach consumers with messaging that they care about in that moment in time.
 Think of it as a Venn Diagram of right message, right moment, right placement.
 Active, addressable segments provide signals to brands about their specific needs.
-When delivering relevant content, Empower has seen—on average—a +32% lift in middle of the funnel KPIs.
+When delivering relevant content, Empower has seen—on average—a +32% lift in middle of the journey KPIs.

 - High Involvement vs. Low Involvement Categories: High involvement categories like automotive, furniture/appliances, healthcare, etc. typically see consumers in the middle of the journey for a much longer period of time than low involvement categories.
-Based on Empower’s research, consumers in high involvement categories spend 2X the amount of time in the middle of the funnel than low involvement categories.
+Based on Empower’s research, consumers in high involvement categories spend 2X the amount of time in the middle of the journey than low involvement categories.
 The implications for high involvement categories are typically a bigger focus on the MOJO with more creative/content, multiple media touchpoints, and a variety of KPIs to successfully carry shoppers to a conversion.
 Low involvement categories like fast-moving consumer goods (FMCG) and QSR have a low cost of entry, and consumers aren’t investing as much time in the middle of the journey.
 These categories typically require strong mental availability derived from heavy branding.
 However, low involvement categories should not take the middle of the journey for granted as there is a huge opportunity to create a frictionless shopping experience.
 Mobile has changed the game where consumers seamlessly navigate from discovering to buying instantaneously.

 - Building Cost-Effective Frequency: The MOJO also offers brands a more cost-efficient means to build frequency among hand-raising target segments.
 Frequency in mass marketing is a by-product of reach and can be costly among a passive audience.
 But the middle of the journey can inform brands how much frequency is needed to move interested and more valuable consumers through to conversion.
 Frequency drives incremental action and requires a test and learn approach to find the right levels to impact MOJO metrics.
 Empower has found that frequency requirements vary brand to brand and category to category; but generally, a frequency of 10+ times is needed and is easier to achieve in the MOJO.
 Knowing the precise frequency level for active audiences ensures brands are not wasting dollars.

 - Needs Based vs. Wants Based: Understanding consumer motivations during the purchase journey ensures brands are producing the right content.
 Plus, a brand can begin to measure median time ranges for different motivations.
 Types of buying motivations can accelerate or decelerate a purchase.
 Imagine a homeowner’s wish list (or want) includes a remodel of their bathroom.
-That dream bathroom could include inspiration boards, investigating trends, getting recommendations from family and friends, weighing the pros and cons of going full on DIY or getting professional help.
+That dream bathroom could include inspiration boards, investigating trends, getting recommendations from family and friends, weighing the pros and cons of going full-on DIY or getting professional help.
 That want motivation could be a longer journey.
 Another homeowner may have had pipes burst causing massive damage.
 They need a solution, and fast.
 This could be one quick search and they are done with their shopping journey.
 The want or need motivation will drive urgency and the types of content needed for all kinds of motivations shoppers have.
 A MOJO map that takes into consideration motivations improves a brand’s opportunity to be seen, chosen, and purchased.
 This is a combination of understanding the trigger and being relevant, both of which has proven to improve efficiency and effectiveness as evidenced above.

 Empower’s EMerge Platform helps brands define their MOJO

-Empower is a full-funnel, digital-first agency, with digital roots going back to the year 2000.
-We are an agency focused on delivering business performance through consumer relevance along their path to purchase, from upper-funnel activation all the way through to lower-funnel conversion and retention.
+Empower is a complete purchase journey, digital-first agency, with digital roots going back to the year 2000.
+We are an agency focused on delivering business performance through consumer relevance along their path to purchase, from early-journey activation all the way through to lower-journey conversion and retention.
 Empower’s EMerge platform aggregates data from many different sources to illuminate the consumer journey for planning, activation and measurement.
 Given that the MOJO is complex and nuanced depending on the involvement level of the category or need state of the consumer, Empower’s EMerge will uncover opportunities and architect the right approach to capitalize on the highly valuable consumers in this phase in the right place with the right message.
 This innovation is part of our DNA, designed for the fast-moving digital and retail world in which we have operated for years while delivering results for our clients.